 Companies spend tonnes of money securing head keywords with the hopes that it will help bring traffic to their website, but when that is not the case, these companies lose out and are nowhere to be found on the search engines.
 Blogging remedies that by supporting a search engine optimisation best practice.

 Trends suggest that blogging will grow exponentially.
 More companies will catch on that blogging is extremely beneficial for their business.
-As a component of the social media program, we at Thomas have created blogging services that make it easy for your company to start ranking on search engines, become an industry thought leaders, and increase lead generation.
+As a component of the social media program, we at Keen to Design have created blogging services that make it easy for your company to start ranking on search engines, become an industry thought leaders, and increase lead generation.